lpenz/ghaction-version-gen/README.md

   tag on the branch followed by the distance between the branch and the tag (always with the `v` stripped).

+  This output can be overriden via the `OVERRIDE_VERSION_COMMIT` environment variable.

 - `version_docker_ci`: for repositories that deploy to [hub.docker](http://hub.docker.com/) continuously.
 If the commit was pushed to `master` or `main`, the variable has the value *"latest"*;